Portsmouth's European champion nets Dutch move

 ‘The next step for me is to play men’s football, go on loan and improve at the next level.’

-Mount will follow in the footsteps of Nemanja Matic – and more than 20 other Chelsea youngsters – in joining Vitesse, who finished fifth in the Dutch top-flight last season and will play Europa League football next term.
+Mount follows in the footsteps of Nemanja Matic – and more than 20 other Chelsea youngsters – in joining Vitesse, who finished fifth in the Dutch top-flight last season and will play Europa League football next term.

 The club are on a high after clinching the Dutch Cup in May.
 It was the first major trophy in their 125-year history.